Where passion meets purpose.

 10:00 am–11:00 am Eastern time

 What happens when you ask a dentist...about dermatology?
-Watch and play along virtually as veterinary specialists compete to see how well they know the pathologies and treatment plans for discrete ailments in areas such as emergency care, epidemiology, dentistry, and dermatology.
-You’ll walk away with refreshers on the things your practice consults specialists for most, presented in a fun, fast-paced, game show format.
+Watch and play along virtually as veterinary specialists compete to see how well they know the pathologies and treatment plans for the types of cases most commonly seen by general practitioners.
+You’ll walk away with refreshers on the things your practice sees the most and a renewed sense of pride in the work every veterinary team does on a daily basis, presented in a fun, fast-paced, game show format.
+Play alongside our contestants in the chat!

 Session 2: Now, Near, Far—Staffing Your Practice With Longevity in Mind